resema/Notepad/_posts/2017-09-20-machine-learning-an-introduction.md

 How can we compare precision and recall nubmers?
 A possibility is to take the average of those numbers.
 But this is not such a good solution, since extremas have a too big impact on the average.

 $$F_1$$ Score $$:= 2\frac{PR}{P+R}$$ <br>

+This $$F_1$$ Score can be used to define the threshold by applying it to the cross validation set.